AdobeDocs/experience-manager-65.pt-BR/help/communities/groups.md

 <!-- This is a 404 on helpx.
 Please update or remove.
 >[!NOTE]
 >
->Community groups, created in the publish environment before the [existence of the Community Groups console](/help/communities/version-history.md#featurepack1fp1), will not be listed in the Community Groups console, and thus, are not modifiable using the console.-->
+>Community groups, created in the publish environment before the [existence of the Community Groups console](/help/communities/version-history.md#featurepack1fp1), will not be listed in the Community Groups console, and thus, are not modifiable using the console.
+-->

 >[!NOTE]
 >
 >Esse console Grupos, que pode ser acessado somente pelo console Sites das Comunidades, não deve ser confundido com o console [](/help/communities/members.md) Grupos de membros para gerenciar grupos de membros.
 >
 >Os grupos de membros são grupos de usuários registrados no ambiente publish e acessados a partir do ambiente autor usando o serviço [de](/help/communities/deploy-communities.md#tunnel-service-on-author)túnel.

 ## Criação do grupo {#group-creation}